dethebera/100-days-of-web-development/README.md

 # ✅ Day 66 to 70 -  Node.js, NPM, Rest API's, MongoDb, Docker, Angular

-Node.js before was used as a back-end, but looking at the trend it shifted to front end because of it's functionalities and one the best one being Node Package Manager (NPM) which is used to manage dependencies of projects. <br>
+Node.js before was used as a back-end, but looking at the trend it shifted to the front end because of its functionalities and one the best one being Node Package Manager (NPM) which is used to manage dependencies of projects. <br>

 - [Node Official Guide](https://nodejs.org/en/docs/guides/)<br>

 Now the title was quite big.
-What if i told you there is a video out there that covers all those topics in a single video?
+What if I told you there is a video out there that covers all those topics in a single video?

 - [Node JS Complete](https://www.youtube.com/watch?v=RLtyhwFtXQA&list=RDCMUC8butISFwT-Wl7EV0hUK0BQ&index=11)- 3 Hours br>